-Thanks to a new app called Kloof, 1,000 users, both gay and straight, were asked to match personality traits to people based on the type of dog they own.
+Thanks to an app called Kloof, 1,000 users, both gay and straight, were asked to match personality traits to people based on the type of dog they own.
 In a nutshell:

-When it came to people with medium-size dogs, things got a bit more complicated.
+- When it came to people with medium-size dogs, things got a bit more complicated.
 Apparently, if you're a guy with a French bulldog, you're perceived as "fussy and particular;" women with poodles also fell into this category.
 Men with larger dogs were considered more attractive.
 And a man who owns a German shepherd — well he's more of a "take care of business" type of guy.

-Overall the most desirable dogs for men to have, according to women, were Labradors and Golden Retrievers, for their sweet and loyal disposition.
+- Overall the most desirable dogs for men to have, according to women, were Labradors and Golden Retrievers, for their sweet and loyal disposition.
 Sure, they may not be able to protect you from an intruder because they're more liable to lick, rather than bite, the criminal to death, but they're known to be loyal — which women preferred to all other traits.

 Based on these findings, should Chihuahua owners trade in their miniature pooches for bigger dogs to appear less "dumb" and easy?
 I don't have the answer.
 But I do know that I'd date a man with a Golden Retriever over a poodle or Chihuahua owner any day.
 If he can't handle a "real" dog, then I'll pass.
 I'm glad this survey proves I'm not alone.